RSV Vaccine

 RSV Vaccine Safety

-• Yes, the inactivated RSV vaccine (RSVpreF)is safe for pregnant people and their developing babies.
+• Yes, the maternal RSVpreF vaccine is safe to receive during pregnancy.
 The vaccine uses an inactive (dead) piece of the RSV virus to teach your immune system to recognize and fight the real virus if you come into contact with it.
-This means the maternal RSV vaccine can't make you sick or cause any harm your baby because it does not contain a ‘live’ virus.
+This means the maternal RSV vaccine can't give you an RSV infection or cause harm to your baby because it does not contain a ‘live’ virus.

-• No, the RSVpreF vaccine approved for use during pregnancy does not increase the risk of complications for either pregnancy or birth.
-In fact, getting the maternal RSV vaccine helps protect both you and your baby by reducing the risk of severe RSV infections.
+• No, the RSVpreF vaccine does not increase the risk of complications during pregnancy or birth.
+In fact, getting the vaccine helps protect both you and your baby by reducing the risk of severe RSV infections.

-The approval process for the maternal RSVpreF vaccine was unique because it included pregnant individuals in the clinical trials.
-This provides strong evidence that the vaccine is safe and effective during pregnancy.
+The approval process for this vaccine was unique because pregnant individuals were included in the clinical trials, providing strong evidence that the vaccine is safe and effective during pregnancy.

 Here’s what the studies show: